jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 ```bash
 pnpm swagger-ui --port 8899 <openapi-file>
 ```
-> Swagger UI cannot preview non-bundled OpenAPI definition, i.e. it can only point to the files under `bundled` directory,
+> Swagger UI cannot preview non-bundled OpenAPI definition, i.e. it can only point to the files under the `bundled` directory,
-> otherwise there maybe display errors when navigating in the UI.
+> otherwise there may be display errors when navigating in the UI.

 ## Get OpenAPI definition statistics
-You can run below command to get the latest OpenAPI statistics for the current OpenAPI definition:
+You can run the below command to get the latest OpenAPI statistics for the current OpenAPI definition:
 ```bash
 pnpm stats
 ```